 He had weeks; weeks to get his first contribution for the Water Festival to work.
 Fists planted on hips and he took a few deep breaths.
 Kiel would have had the whole forest sparkling by now, but then Water Song had come more naturally to his best friend.
 Everything came more naturally to Kiel.
 Tabor’s chest squeezed as he remembered the Fire Fae explosion that had killed him three years ago.
-The anger and bitterness had never gone away.
+The anger and bitterness still gnawed at him.

 Tabor had to get this right.
 For Kiel’s sake.

 He took another steadying breath as he picked out a new patch of pine tree to practice on.
 He paused, then whistled out the Water Song command for the hundredth time.
 Nothing happened.
 His flexed arms crossed.
 Then delicate drops of dew began to collect on the needles, dripping down and connecting to form a watery imitation of a spiderweb.